iturdikulov/notes/research/Batchelder-Getting_started_testing.md

 ...
 Run 3 tests in 0.000s
 ```

-Dots indicate passing tests.
-`F` indicates a failing test.
+Dots indicate passing tests. `F` indicates a failing test. `E` indicates an
-`E` indicates an exception in a test.
+exception in a test.
 Usually it's a bug in the test code.

 tests isolation

-- all tests gets a new test object (it's preferable, to avoid side effects
+- all tests get a new test object (it's preferable, to avoid side effects from
-  from previous tests)
+  previous tests)
 - tests can't affect each other
 - failure doesn't stop next tests

-Use `assertEqual` instead of `assert`, because it gives value which generated the
+Use `assertEqual` instead of `assert`, because it gives value which generated
-failure.
+the failure.

 Other assert helpers: